A Drive to Deepen and Widen Ukraine’s Roots of Resilience

 And both internationally and within Ukraine, we have supported the painful task of documenting war crimes and other abuses, and pushing for accountability and justice—including through the Center for Civil Rights, a joint-recipient of the 2022 Nobel Peace Prize, and the international 5am Coalition.

 After one year of war, the fund has taken account of what has been achieved so far, and is now launching an expansive second phase—with an urgent appeal to partners to join us by committing additional funds over the coming two years.

 Our goals will include continuing work to strengthen a resilient democracy in Ukraine, and to hold Russia’s political and military leadership to account for the crimes committed by an unprovoked war of military aggression.
 The fund will also hope to build on its work to sustain and expand international solidarity with Ukraine, and more broadly to counter the pernicious international influence of the Russian Federation and its authoritarian allies.

 The goals are ambitious.
 But extraordinary, collective action is what this fight demands—for the future of Ukraine, and to ensure that we all continue to live in a world where rules matter.

-Daniela Schwarzer is the executive director for Open Society–Europe and Central Asia.
+Until May 2023, Daniela Schwarzer was the executive director for Open Society–Europe and Central Asia.